appy-one/acebase/README.md

 * Database GUI - it would be great to have a web-based GUI to browse and/or edit database content.
 The ```reflect``` API method can be used to get info about particular database nodes and their children, so it is already possible to selectively load info.
 * Ports - If you would like to port ```AceBaseClient``` to other languages (Java, Swift, C#, etc) that would be awesome!
 * Ideas - I love new ideas, share them!
-* Money - I am an independant developer and many working hours were put into developing this.
-Being new to open sourcing my code, giving it away for free was not easy!
+* Money - I am an independant developer and many months were put into developing this.
 I also have a family to feed so if you like AceBase, feel free to send me a donation 👌 My BTC address: 3EgetGDnG9vvfJzjLYdKwWvZpHwePKNJYc